bjoern-hempel/keras-machine-learning-framework/markdown/image-classification/use-validation-service.md

     --config-file=food.inceptionv3.json --evaluation-path=_evaluation
 ```

 The above command starts the service, loads the model and waits for new images in the folder `C:/data/_evaluation` to be validated. **Attention**: The images will be deleted immediately after the validation in the folder!
-Search for a picture for validation and wait for the result:
+Search for a picture for validation and wait for the result.
+Example based on this image: [pancake from Flickr by itslynzee](https://www.flickr.com/photos/81106231@N00/192310519)